Chongzhou

-Chongzhou (崇州 (Chóngzhōu)), known as Chongqing County (崇慶縣 (崇庆县)) until 1994, is a county-level city of Sichuan Province, Southwest China, it is under the administration of the prefecture-level city of Chengdu, located about 37 km west-southwest of downtown Chengdu.
-The first Catholic synod in China was held in this city in 1803, convened by Louis Gabriel Taurin Dufresse.
+Chongzhou (崇州 (Chóngzhōu)), known as Chongqing County (崇慶縣 (崇庆县)) until 1994, is a county-level city of Sichuan Province, Southwest China.
+It is under the administration of the prefecture-level city of Chengdu.
+It is located about 37 km west-southwest of downtown Chengdu.
+The first Catholic synod in China was held in this city in 1803, convened by Gabriel-Taurin Dufresse.

 Overview

 Chongzhou is accessible by road from central Chengdu via the 65.1 km-long S8 Chengdu–Wenjiang–Qionglai Expressway, just outside the Chengdu greater ring road.
 The largest sports venue by capacity in the city is the 22,000-capacity Chongzhou Sports Centre Stadium.
 It is used mostly for football matches.

 Administrative divisions

 Chongzhou administers 6 subdistricts and 9 towns: